project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/47-the-synergies-of-trees-and-poultry-and-adopting-silvo-poultry-at-scale-with-david-brass.md

 ---
-title: #47 The synergies of trees and poultry and adopting silvo-poultry at scale with David Brass
+title: 47 The Synergies Of Trees And Poultry And Adopting Silvo Poultry At Scale With David Brass
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2022-10-04)